digital-blueprint/handbook/docs/cd/apps.md

 How to use the [maskable.app](https://maskable.app/){:target="_blank"}:

 1. Click "Editor"
-2. Upload the appicon(png) in the "layers section" on the right
+2. Upload the app icon(png) in the "layers section" on the right
 3. Add `20%` padding to the icon
 4. Select a white background on the left
 5. Click export